* * *

 Heart: What leaves you shaking your head?

 MV: The total drama queen shit.
 I can’t deal with it.
 There are these people who argue for the sake of arguing and they just want to make a point for the sake of it.
 If you’re in a situation where there’s drama, keep your mouth shut.
-Because these people will take over and you can sit and watch the fun.
+Let these drama queens take over and you can sit and watch the fun.

 Heart: Does you phone abuse you?